This is a guest blog post from Brook McCarthy Business Coach and Digital Marketer of Heart and Hustle.

 Like most digital marketing endeavours, the biggest barrier for business owners is not your marketing budget but doing battle with your ego.
 Raising your visibility in business can be fraught with fear and inhibitions.

 But there’s hope!
 Like all things in life, it gets easier with practice.

 If the idea of live video scares you, can I hazard a guess that it’s because you’ve got something important to say and a strong desire to share it?
 Having an opinion and a passion to share this is half the game – so if live video scares you, chances are, you should probably do it.

-If you’re ready to start using live video, are serious about video marketing in your small business and also want a done-for-you, professionally-shot and edited video, then come along to a brand new video marketing course run by Brook and Amy on Sydney’s Northern Beaches – Powerful Video Marketing course.
+If you’re ready to start using live video, are serious about video marketing in your small business and also want a done-for-you, professionally-shot and edited video, then Brook and Amy run video training courses together.

 About the author, Brook McCarthy